stellar/product-conventions/packages/prettier-config/README.md

 }
 ```

-If you need to extend or change the config, you can install it with
+If you need to extend or change the config, you can mix it in with your own:
-`yarn add --dev @stellar/prettier-config` and mix it in with your own config:

 ```js
 // Your project's prettier.config.js